Genetic Alliance UK - Views & Policy:

 Many diseases have complex mechanisms that cannot be modelled using one cell or one tissue.
 Only research using animals can help us to understand, and perhaps treat, these conditions.
 Until a replacement to animal research is found (a goal which we strongly support) we would like to see research involving animals continue to be permitted.

-As you can see in the Policy Archive 2009, Genetic Alliance UK has campaigned hard to keep animal research in the EU where it can be governed properly, during the passage of the review of the EU Animal Directive 86/609/EEC.
+As you can see in the Policy Archive 2009, Genetic Alliance UK has campaigned hard to keep animal research in the EU where it can be governed properly.